hemalatha-hs/C/README.md

 # **C-Based Management Systems**

-A collection of modular management systems built using the **C programming language** to streamline various organizational and operational tasks.
-Each system demonstrates the efficient use of **structures**, **modular programming**, and **user-friendly interfaces** to solve real-world problems.
+A collection of management systems built using the **C programming language** to streamline various organizational and operational tasks.
+Each system demonstrates the efficient use of **structures**, to solve real-world problems.

 ---